EricTrainingRev/240930-JWA/Week-7/Junit & Mockito/Test Driven Development.md

 - Helps prevent feature creep: by giving the developers hard targets for their work, it makes it less likely the developers will add extraneous code to the application
 - Helps blend testing and development: because test development happens first, it simplifies the process of validating that your software is working as intended.
 All a developer needs to do to validate their code works is to execute the tests

-BDD and TDD are compatable with each other:
+BDD and TDD are compatible with each other:
 1. Requirements are defined
 2. Acceptance criteria is created
 3. Tests are written to validate acceptance criteria is met